seidu626/feature-search/README.md

 feature-search
 ==============

-Let your users search for the features supported by your website, take the user to a feature page and highlight the feature.

 How many times you got frustrated to find a way to navigate to a feature in a website?
-This tiny plugin helps you to add feature search facility to your website.
+This tiny plugin helps you to add the facility to search the list of feaures supported by your website.

+This lets your users search for the features supported by your website, take the user to a feature page upon selection and highlight the feature in that page.

 How to use
 ----------

 1. Add feature-search.js to your layout page
-2. Add the following code onready of your layout page:
+2. Add the following code in onready of your layout page:

 		var features = [];
 		features.push(new feature("Change your password","/settings.html",["password","change"],"changepassword"));